Strikes on Gaza’s southern edge sow fear in one of the last areas to which people can flee

 It was not immediately possible to confirm the latest reports from the battlefield.

-Israel blames the high civilian death toll on Hamas, accusing it of using civilians as human shields when the militants operate in residential areas.
+Israel accuses Hamas, which has ruled Gaza for 16 years, of using civilians as human shields when the militants operate in residential areas and blames the alleged practice for the high civilian death toll.
 But Israel has not given detailed accounts of its individual strikes, some of which have leveled entire city blocks.

 HUMANITARIAN CRISIS WORSENS